First Trailer for Fox News Film 'Bombshell' Debuts

 The film is due in theaters Dec.
 20.

-The first trailer for Bombshell, which centers on the Fox News sex scandal, was released Wednesday.
+The first trailer for Bombshell, which centers on the former Fox News sex scandal, was released Wednesday.

 Starring Charlize Theron (Megyn Kelly), Nicole Kidman (Gretchen Carlson), Margot Robbie (producer Kayla Pospisil), the Lionsgate film will focus on the sexual harassment scandal at the hands of the network's founder, Roger Ailes, played by John Lithgow.